 - Through the payment of cash in lieu of land (CIL)

 In December 2008, the Planning, Design and Development Committee directed staff to initiate a formal review of the Parkland Dedication By-law.
+Phase 1 of the review was completed in March 2012 and among the recommendations Council endorsed was an update to the land values used in the calculation of CIL.

 At the September 9, 2013 Planning Design and Development Committee